 - Rochester Curriculum/major/minor forms.

-- Information found in some of the folders when appropriate:
+- Information found in some of the files when appropriate:

 - Change of Status form.

 - Letters from the Dean in regard to academic action (i.e.,probation, separation).

 - Mid-term warning letters or letters concerning continuation in basic science sequences.

 - Grade Change Notices and Incomplete grades reported.

 - Approvals for courses taken outside the University.